-A small number of summer steelhead from the McKenzie River can find their way into lower Blue River.
+A few summer steelhead from the McKenzie River can find their way into lower Blue River.

-Steelhead start arriving by mid-spring, with the greatest numbers present in the McKenzie itself by June and July, but they potentially could be found in Blue River from the late April opener through the end of the season in October.
+Steelhead start arriving by mid-spring, with the greatest numbers present in the McKenzie itself by June and July.
+Still, they potentially could be found in Blue River from the late April opener through the end of the season in October.

 But we are talking about just a handful of steelhead harvested each year here, far below the catch in the McKenzie itself.